tdi/colimabar/README.md

 - **Empty box icon** - Colima is stopped

 Click the icon to:
-- View current status
+- View all Colima instances
+- Expand instance submenu for details and controls
-- Start or Stop Colima
+- Start or Stop individual instances
 - Refresh status manually
 - Quit the app